 Pensioners are not affected by these changes as the Government has made regulations to protect them from any reduction in entitlement so claims from non-working age claimants will be dealt with in a broadly similar way as they would have been dealt with under the old Council Tax Benefit regulations.

 - Awards of Council Tax Support under the scheme for all working-age claimants will be capped at 91.5% of the amount they would have received under the Council Tax Benefit Regulations.
-This means that all working age claimants who would have been entitled to 100% support under Council Tax Benefit will have to pay 8.5% of their Council Tax liability.
+This means that all working age claimants have at least 8.5% of their Council Tax liability to pay with the year's bill listing the instalments required.

-- Income from War Pensions* for all claimants will be disregarded in full in calculating a person's entitlement to Council Tax Support under the scheme (as they were for Council Tax Benefit).
+- Income from War Pensions* for all claimants will be disregarded in full in calculating a person's entitlement to Council Tax Support under the scheme.

 - Working age claimants will be entitled to an extended amount of Council Tax Support under the scheme for a period of 8 weeks which means that their entitlement will not immediately reduce when they start work or increase their earnings/hours.